The City encourages the use of local native plant species in residential gardens and public landscapes.

 Nowadays, there is an array of native plants available from specialised nurseries to help you establish your own native garden.

-For a start, you may wish to consider the plants listed below, all of which can be found locally in the City's bushland, river or wetland environments.
-Go to FloraBase online and search the species below to learn more.
+The plants listed below can all be found locally in the City's bushland, river or wetland environments.
+To learn more, simply go to FloraBase online and search the species below.

 Coastal Blackbutt - Eucalyptus todtiana